nhenezi/ultimatetct.com/README.md

 You can find example of nginx configuration in `./nginx` folder.
-Copy nginx configuration `sudo cp ./nginx/ultimatetct.example /etc/nginx/sites-available/utlimatetct.local` and symlink it to site-enabled `cd etc/nginx/sites-enabled; ln -s ../sites-available/ultimatetct.local ./` This will enable nginx to server ultimatetct.loca, but you still have to configure it.
+Copy nginx configuration `sudo cp ./nginx/ultimatetct.example /etc/nginx/sites-available/utlimatetct.local` and symlink it to site-enabled `cd etc/nginx/sites-enabled; ln -s ../sites-available/ultimatetct.local ./` This will enable nginx to server ultimatetct.local, but you still have to configure it.

 Open `/etc/nginx/sites-available/ultimatetct.local` and adjust configuration to fit your needs.
 Configuration should be straighforward, if you have any problems consult nginx wiki [http://wiki.nginx.org/Main]